 Words above written by Dave Hodgson (father of Michael and Ian)

 In April 2023 our dad, Dave Hodgson, died at the age of 91-yrs old after a short illness.
 He was the driving force behind the creation of this relay race, and together with our mum organised the race for over 20 years.
 Our dad was an excellent fell runner himself, winning Burnsall fell race twice and coming second at the 3-Peaks on four separate occasions.
 He was also Chairman of the FRA, England Team Manager in his later years, and competed in this relay race on several occasions.
-We shall miss him enormously but his influence lives on, nowhere more than on the first Sunday in October on the fells around Patterdale.
+We shall miss him enormously but his influence lives on, nowhere more than on the first weekend in October on the fells around Patterdale.

 He did indeed have a ‘life well lived’.